mikemel21/CIS-350-Term-Project/docs/proposal-template.md

 (In 2-4 paragraphs, describe your project concept)

 # Anticipated Technologies
+* Laptop
+* xcode or another software that can be coded with swift.
+*
 (What technologies are needed to build this project)

 # Method/Approach

+* We are planning on using xcode with swift to develop a Car diognostics app.
+*
 (What is your estimated "plan of attack" for developing this project)

 # Estimated Timeline